 Our mixed age registration group structure encourages students to act considerately and responsibly at all times.
 In addition, through our ‘Student Leader’ system students in all years have the opportunity to apply to take on additional roles through which they can develop leadership skills, support their peers and make an important contribution to the life of the Academy.
-In Year 10, students are invited to apply for the role of Head Boy, Head Girl, Deputy Head Boy & Girl posts and Senior House Leaders.
-These students play a significant role in leading the Academy with key staff.
+In Year 10, students are invited to apply for the roles of Head Student, Deputy Head Student and Senior House Leaders.
+These students play a significant role in leading the School with key staff.

 Students from every registration group are represented by School Council representatives who attend half-termly School Council meetings.

 School Council representatives discuss and debate a range of issues and subjects that directly affect students at Oakmoor.
 They act as a voice for each registration group and for the whole student body.

 Members of the local community and Town Council are also invited to attend meetings and become actively involved with the School Council to support the students with their ideas and initiatives.